ccantore/website/content/publication/CLM_2014_SJE/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "***Economics Letters***, vol. 117(1), pages 348-353"
+publication: "***Scandinavian Journal of Economics***, vol. 116(3), pages 669-701, July."
 publication_short: ""

-abstract: "A New-Keynesian model with deep habits and optimal monetary policy delivers a larger-than-1 fiscal multiplier and consumption crowding in.
-Optimized Taylor-type rules dominate a conventional Taylor rule.
-Consumption is crowded out if the Taylor rule is suboptimal or if commitment is absent."
+abstract: "We analyze the effects of a government-spending expansion in a dynamic stochastic general equilibrium model with Mortensen–Pissarides labor-market frictions, deep habits in private and public consumption, investment adjustment costs, a constant elasticity of substitution (CES) production function, and adjustments in employment at both intensive and extensive margins.
+The combination of deep habits and CES technology is crucial.
+The presence of deep habits magnifies the responses of macroeconomic variables to a fiscal stimulus, while an elasticity of substitution between capital and labor in the range of available estimates allows the model to produce a scenario compatible with the observed jobless recovery."

 # Summary.
 An optional shortened abstract.
 summary: ""